Cerclique/Machine_Learning/README.md

 Use of *breast_cancer* dataset (built-in scikit-learn) as data to process classification.

 * **Dependencies**
     - sklearn
     - numpy
     - pandas
-        - matplotlib# MACHINE LEARNING
+    - matplotlib

-## Classification